DavidTorres16/Projects/README.md

 # Projects
 There´s some things you must know about the program
 1. The program has been created in a 720p screen so it doesn´t work on any other screen resolution
-2. The screen size could generate issues in the program
+2. The screen size could generate problems in the program
 3. you must install this python libraries before use the program
 4. -pyautogui
 5. -pyperclip